Mazzuma

 Mazzuma is a mobile payments ecosystem that uses Artificial Intelligence and Blockchain to facilitate transactions.
 Its headquarters is located in Accra, Ghana.

 History

 Mazzuma was founded in 2015 by Kofi Genfi and Nii Osae Dade who were both named in Forbes Africa 30 under 30 Technology category in 2018.
 Mazzuma currently has over 300,000 customers that use its service to make payments and receive remittances.

-Mazzuma's platform uses its service to make payments and receive remittances.